Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Results

 \subsection{Comparison with image ordering methods}

-We compare to two previous methods on image ordering benchmarks where the task is to arrange the images in increasing order.

-{\em Differentiable sorting networks} such as DiffSort~\cite{petersen2021differentiable} and its successor DSortv2~\cite{petersen2022monotonic} employ a parameter-free sorting network to rank scalars.
-We compare with these sorting models, and show that our model is capable as a general ordering network with added functionality.

-{\em Pointer Networks} ~\cite{vinyals2015pointer} ranks features by using a recurrent encoder-decoder network with attention.
+We compare to two previous methods on image ordering benchmarks where the task is to arrange the images in increasing order. {\em Differentiable sorting networks} such as DiffSort~\cite{petersen2021differentiable} and its successor DSortv2~\cite{petersen2022monotonic} employ a parameter-free sorting network to rank scalars. {\em Pointer Networks} ~\cite{vinyals2015pointer} ranks features by using a recurrent encoder-decoder network with attention.
 We note that Ptr-Net is not initially designed for such a task, but for arranging a set of coordinates.
 We simply extend pointer networks by adding an image encoder and task the model to rank the image features from small to large.
 We then jointly train this encoder and the pointer network.
 For fair comparison, we use the same transformer encoder as our model, and use the pointer network as the decoder with similar size to our transformer decoder.

 The quantitative results are presented in Table~\ref{tab:compare_results}.
 Our results demonstrate that (i) we compare favourably in ordering performance -- on both MNIST and SVHN, our method has the best performance of the four (ii) Ptr-Net does not automatically generalise to testing with different sequence lengths, while our method does (as reflected by the poor EM5 accuracy), and (iii) our method also has the added benefit of having an attribution map.